 mentioned on our site welcome snowboarders.

-skiers thought three decades ago, snowboarding is here to stay.
-The one plank
+skiers thought three decades ago, snowboarding is here to stay, even though

-snow surfing phenomenon has brought new life, primarily young men statistically,
+snow surfing phenomenon brought new life, primarily young men statistically,

 to the sport of “skiing.”
 One of the advantages of snowboarding is a shorter